kmayerb/tcrdist2/docs/Examples.rst

 #.
 Repeat step 13 using new weights.

 #.
-Access either result.
+Access a stored result.
 The weights are stored along with the pairwise distances.

     {'paired_tcrdist': array([[  0.,  76.,  80., ...,  89.,  89.,  87.],